AndrewSwerlick/prospero/README.md

 ### Browsing to the current step

 The controller will have another new method called furthest_step, which will return the last step the user has completed.
 Prospero will also add a new route such that browsing to /{controller}/current/{id} will redirect the user to the next step after the furthest_step

+### Persistence without ActiveRecord

+Out of the box, Prospero is designed to work with ActiveRecord.
+Fortunately, all of the actual persistence related code is encapsulated in a single adapter class.
+If you aren't using ActiveRecord you can write a custom adapter and have Prospero use that instead.
+For information see [Custom Adapters](https://github.com/AndrewSwerlick/prospero/wiki/Custom-Adapters)

 ## Contributing